koushiksridhar/koush-resume-web/content/featured/Around/index.md

 showInProjects: true
 ---

-An AR app enabling users to navigate potential event venues in 3D and cater them toward custom preferences.
-The implemented POC is currently for Amadeus Hotels.
+An android AR app enabling users to navigate potential event venues in 3D and cater them toward custom preferences.
+The implemented proof of concept is currently for Amadeus Hotels.